 One of the best experiences on this trip was prepping for the cultural day.
-On Monday, January 8th, 2018 we celebrated culture day! were to dress in our traditional clothes and show up to class.
+On Monday, January 8th, 2018 we celebrated culture day by dressing in our traditional clothes and show up to class.
 We were also informed that a special meal will be arranged for us on that day and would be something to look forward to.
 A day of cultural representation and appreciation; I couldn’t wait.

 I must admit, I wasn’t prepared with any cultural clothes from back home but it was still important for me to participate.
 The other girls from the US and I decided to dress like an Indian woman and to experience their culture!
 So it was set, on Sunday afternoon we ventured out to purchase our very first saris for the next day of class.
 I was looking forward to it.
 Being the shopaholic I am I knew that this experience would be one for the books.